anderson-optimization/firebase-lib/docs/05-instantiating-for-angular-api.md

 ## `firebase-lib` Documentation

-### Instantiating Resources for Angular Firebase API
+### Instantiating Resources for AngularFireDatabase API

 Instantiation process for Angular applications is almost the same as the one for Firebase API.
 The only difference is instead of supplying Firebase API's